M2Team/NanaZip/CONTRIBUTING.md

 For all languages respect the [.editorconfig](https://editorconfig.org/) file specified in the source tree.
 Many IDEs natively support this or can with a plugin.

+### Translation contribution notice

+All `comment` in `resw` files should be kept English for make it better to maintenance in the future.